zliu269/openPortGuideForGCP/README.md

 In the `Source IPv4 ranges`, type in `0.0.0.0/0` to allow all IPs to connect to this port.
 You can also specify the **exact IP address** you want to allow to access this port by typing in the IP directly.
 (E.g., `192.168.1.1`)

 Select your protocol and fill in the `Ports` field with your port.
-In the example the sock should use a TCP connection and the port should be `9999`.
+In the example the socket should use a TCP connection and the port should be `9999`.

 Click create to finish creating the rule and the port should be open instantly.